dentremor/Software-Defined-Infrastrucure/doku.md

 #### Populating your DIT

-After add all entry's in our tree, it looks like the following:
+After adding all entries in our tree, it looks like the following:

 ```yaml
 version: 1